 - U.S. Department of Agriculture National Nutrient Database for Standard Reference: Spinach, Cooked, Boiled, Drained, Without Salt

-- Cedars-Sinai: Health Conditions – Kidney Stones
+- Cedars-Sinai Medical Center: Health Conditions – Kidney Stones

 - PubMed: Nitrate in Leafy Green Vegetables and Estimated Intake

 - National Institutes of Health: Dietary Supplement Label Database

 - USDA Crop Improvement and Protection Research: Salinas, CA: Association Analysis for Oxalate Concentration in Spinach